-The Brazil-U.S. Business Council develops its Energy & Environment advocacy position through dialogue with its members.
-BUSBC governance addresses these members priorities and issues through its Energy & Environment Task Force and its Working Groups.
+The Brazil-U.S. Business Council develops its Energy advocacy position through dialogue with its members.
+BUSBC governance addresses these member priorities and issues through the Energy Task Force and the Oil & Gas Working Group.

-BUSBC's Energy & Environment Force is chaired by Guardian Industries Corp.
+BUSBC's Energy Task Force is chaired by Guardian Industries Corp.

-Energy & Environment policy issues advocated by BUSBC and delineated in BUSBC's 2012 Program of Work are:
+Energy policy issues advocated by BUSBC and delineated in BUSBC's Program of Work are:

 Task Force Activities:

 - Organize investment forums in the United States and/or Brazil to facilitate matchmaking opportunities for U.S. and Brazilian businesses in energy and energy-related fields.